 Truly a fascinating adventure leads you to high vast wide and scenic country of Upper Mustang, an extension of the highest South West Tibetan plateau.
 This trek offers utmost scenery of snow-capped mountains to high, eroded windswept cliffs and canyons of vivid colours.

 Upper Mustang trek was restricted to foreigners till 1980.
-After the restrictions was lifted partially after 1980, many trekkers, adventure bikers have visited this place to witness its vast treasures of beautiful landscapes, traditional villages of Buddhist and Bon culture with views of Dhaulagiri-Annapurna-Mustang Himal in the background with Damodar Himal range.
+After the restrictions was lifted partially in 1980, many trekkers, adventure bikers have visited this place to witness its vast treasures of beautiful landscapes, traditional villages of Buddhist and Bon culture with views of Dhaulagiri-Annapurna-Mustang Himal in the background with Damodar Himal range.

 Upper Mustang Trekking offers a great view of the Mountain desert, Old Monastery, and the great life-time experience of being in one of the top-rated travel destinations around the world.
 Mustang is filled with a majority of Thakali people.
 The temple of Muktinath, located at the lap of Thorong peak, is one of the famous religious sites in Mustang where thousands of Buddhist and Hindu people from India, Nepal, Myanmar, Tibet visit every year.
 The fossilized Ammonite can be found on the beach of Kaligandaki River which is of religious importance to Hindus.

 It is a place where, multicast, multicultural, and multilingual people are bounded together and stay together.
 Upper Mustang has lots of Buddhist Monastery which were built around one thousand years ago.
-People on the upper mustang have their own King who used to rule over Mustang.
+People on the upper mustang used to have their own King who used to rule over Mustang.